 How do you begin the preschool process when your child has food allergies?

 The first step is to do your due diligence ahead of time.
-Visit preschools, ask if they have a written food allergy policy.
+Visit preschools, ask if they have a written food allergy policy and will make food allergy accommodations.
 Look for policy that reflects best practice and make sure to ask questions.

 Mennett Lee says questions should include: Are there individual plans for each child?
 Are all staff trained to recognize symptoms of reaction?
 Who is allowed/trained to administer an epinephrine auto-injector?
 Is there an emergency plan in place?
 What are the hand-washing protocols after eating?
 What are the allergen avoidance strategies?
 Is there any food sharing or lessons that involved food?
 (There is a full checklist in her handbook.)